HasanSiddiqui05/Netflix-Home-Page/README.md

-It is responsive design of Netflix home page
+It is a responsive design of Netflix home page